| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Syndrome & the Differentiation Between Fabricated & Genuine Child Sex Abuse."
 Gardner defined parental alienation

-"a disturbance in which children are preoccupied with deprecation &
+syndrome as, "a disturbance in which children are preoccupied with deprecation &

 criticism of a parent, denigration that is unjustified &/or exaggerated."